break-through-cancer/dataref/src/content/index.md

 ## Clinical Data Levels (Tiers)
 ---
 The BTC clinical data model consists of three tiers.
-Tier 1 aligns with [Genomic Data Commons (GDC)](https://gdc.cancer.gov/) guidelines for clinical data, while Tiers 2 and 3 are informed by the [HTAN extensions to the GDC model](https://data.humantumoratlas.org/standard/clinical).
+Tier 1 aligns with
+<a target=_blank href="https://gdc.cancer.gov">Genomic Data Commons (GDC)</a> guidelines for clinical data,
+while Tiers 2 and 3 are informed by the [HTAN extensions to the GDC model](https://data.humantumoratlas.org/standard/clinical).
 ![clin-data-levels](img/clin-data-levels.png)
 Clinical data in BTC are still evolving as we develop trial forms and SOPs across institutions.
 Only Tier1 is encompassed thus far, but ***no data will be ingested into DASH if it is not (a) fully de-identified and (b) accompanied by minimally viable metadata (biospecimen and/or clinical).***